bshen95/End-Point-Search/README.md

 It must be noted that EPS is released under the terms of GNU AGPL version 3 (see files 'LICENSE' and 'COPYING').
 The source code of EPS is released mainly for research purpose.
-If you are using our source code please carefully cite our paper [1].
+If you are using our source code, please carefully cite our paper [1].